What Are Current Car Loan Interest Rates?

 Interest Rates

 The best auto loan rates will vary depending on your credit score and the auto loan type you’re receiving.
-You must shop around so that you can find a low car loan rate or a suitable annual percentage rate, at least.
+You must shop around so that you can find a low or at least a suitable annual percentage rate.

 Fees